zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

 throughput.
 Explicitly committing every record is therefore almost never the best approach.

 To get the lowest commit latency you can commit continuously; a new commit is started as soon as the previous completes.
-This is done by replacing line (4) with `.aggregateAsync(Consumer.offsetBatches)`.
+This is done by replacing line (4) with `.aggregateAsync(Consumer.collectOffsets)`.
 Be aware that registering commits is an intensive operation for the kafka brokers.
 With dozens of consumers continuously committing, the high load may slow down everything.